eye-division/lucytennyson-yoga/_posts/2019-03-02-thinking-of-a-yoga-holiday.md

 [http://www.ciyc.co.uk/workshops-and-holidays.html](http://www.ciyc.co.uk/workshops-and-holidays.html)

 My most recent trip was to Goa, India with Jeff Phenix.
 I must admit I went for the location (Bamboo Yoga Reatreat) on Patnam Beach.
 Southern Goa is amazing – beautiful beaches, and so is the yoga – lots of energetic ashtanga and vinyasa flow.
-And the bodies on the beach were gorgeous too.
+And the bodies on the beach were equally gorgeous too.
 Not suitable for beginners, I would recommend this retreat to someone who wants to work hard and try some stronger postures.

 https://www.phenixyoga.com/jeff-phenix-yoga